zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I believe mechanistic interpretability is crucial for achieving trustworthy AGI.
 Without understanding the reasoning behind a model's decisions, pursuing AGI would be extremely dangerous.
 Therefore, my current research focuses on:

 **a)** Identifying important neurons and understanding the neuron-level information flow in LLMs.
-I have investigated the mechanisms underlying [factual knowledge](https://zepingyu0512.github.io/neuron-attribution.github.io/), [arithmetic](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/), [in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [gender bias](https://arxiv.org/pdf/2501.14457) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.
+I have investigated the mechanisms underlying [factual knowledge](https://aclanthology.org/2024.emnlp-main.191/), [arithmetic](https://aclanthology.org/2024.emnlp-main.193/), [in-context learning](https://aclanthology.org/2024.emnlp-main.192/), [gender bias](https://arxiv.org/pdf/2501.14457) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.

 **b)** Leveraging interpretability insights to identify structural weaknesses in LLMs, design safer and more effective models/methods, and enhance the performance of downstream tasks.
-Based on the interpretability insights, I have designed [the neuron editing method to reduce the gender bias in LLMs]((https://arxiv.org/pdf/2501.14457)).
+Based on the interpretability insights, I have designed the [neuron editing](https://arxiv.org/pdf/2501.14457) method to reduce the gender bias in LLMs.

-Contact me: zepingyu@foxmail.com.
 I am open to potential collaborations and career opportunities.
+Please feel free to contact me at zepingyu@foxmail.com.

 # 🔥 News